 - (I) The fraudulent performance in a test or activity will result in a grade 0 in it. - (J) The part of C1 will be taken into account from the active participation in class.
 Under art.
 6 (general grading system will follow the regulations of the University of Valencia approved by the Consell de Govern on May 30, 2017.
 ACGUV 108/2017), this part will be fulfilled if a minimum of 80% of the the hours or the impossibility of attending the sessions due to force majeure has been adequately justified.
+It must be taken into account that the justification for an absence does not imply active participation, so this will only be taken into account when evaluating the minimum 80% of the hours.
 This percentage will be defined at the beginning of the course according to the official calendar.